 After hearing the question, the young brick layer stopped, studied the yet unfinished building and answered by saying,

-Needless-to-say, the previous story about the building of the cathedral reveals that it is not what you have to do, it is not what you want to do or what you think you should do, but it is about "how" you do all things in life.
+Needless-to-say, the previous story about the building of the cathedral reveals that it's not what you have to do, it's not what you want to do, nor what you think you should do.
+But instead it's about "how" you do all things in life.

 You will "have to do things," You will "want to do things," and You will "think you should do things" your whole life, but it is the quality of how you do those things that ultimately matters.

 Integrity plays a critical part in quality decisions, thoughts and actions.
-It will be obvious in how you act and react to expected and unexpected circumstances.
+It will be obvious to others by how you act and react to expected and unexpected circumstances.

-23) Everybody enjoys one or several types of music, regardless of their sex, culture, age or beliefs.
-Music is truly one of the few universal avenues for musicians to express themselves where others will consider their art despite their social standing in society.
+22) Everybody enjoys one or several types of music, regardless of their gender, culture, age or beliefs.
+Music is truly one of the few universal avenues for artists to express themselves where others will consider their art despite their social standing in society.

-Most people enjoy listening to music, but few enjoy both listening to and creating music.
+Virtually everyone enjoys listening to music, but few enjoy both listening to music and creating music.
 Some musicians are good; some musicians are great and there are those who are exceptionally gifted at creating music or playing an instrument.
-Even the gifted musicians must practice regularly.
+Regardless of the musician’s ability, all, even gifted musicians, must practice regularly.

-I attended a concert recently where a fan of the featured musician anxiously walked up to his favorite performer and said; "You are an outstanding musician!"
+I attended a concert recently where a fan of the featured musician anxiously walked up to his favorite performer after the show and said "You're an outstanding musician!"

-Just as the great musician must practice everyday to maintain their high-level of artistic talent, so too must we practice implementing integrity into our every-day lives.
+Just as the great musician must practice everyday to maintain a high-level of artistic talent, we too must practice implementing integrity into our every-day lives.

-26) Allowing integrity to seep out every now-and-then is not acceptable if we are to benefit fully from the blessing that integrity has to offer over a lifetime.
+25) Practicing integrity occasionally is not acceptable if we are to benefit fully from the blessing integrity has to offer over a lifetime.
 Integrity should be allowed to flow freely in the mainstream of our thoughts and actions.
-That, realistically, does not happen over night.
+That, realistically, does not happen overnight.
 It is a decision we must make every morning after we wake up.
-It is a decision we need to REMEMBER to make every morning after we wake up and throughout the day.
+Integrity is a decision we need to REMEMBER to make every morning after we wake up, and throughout the whole day.